 Management determines the appropriate classification of securities at the time of purchase.
 If management has the positive intent and ability to hold debt securities to maturity, they are classified as securities held to maturity and are stated at amortized cost.
-All other debt and marketable equity securities are classified as securities available for sale and are reported at fair value.
+All other debt and marketable are classified as securities available for sale.
+Both available for sale and equity securities are reported at fair value.
 Net unrealized gains or losses on securities available for sale are reported (net of income taxes) in stockholders' equity as a component of accumulated other comprehensive income (loss).
+Both changes in fair value and gains or losses on disposal of equity securities are recognized through profit or loss and included under Non-Interest Income.
 Restricted investments, which are nonmarketable equity securities, are carried at cost.

 Gains and losses on sales of securities are based on the net proceeds and the amortized cost of the securities sold, using the specific identification method.
 The amortization of premium and accretion of discount on debt securities is calculated using the level-yield interest method to the earlier of the call date or maturity date.

 A security is considered impaired when its amortized cost basis exceeds its fair value at the consolidated balance sheet date.
-All securities are evaluated on at least a guarterly basis, and more frequently when market conditions warrant such an evaluation, to determine whether the impairment is other-than-temporary.
+All securities are evaluated on at least a quarterly basis, and more frequently when market conditions warrant such an evaluation, to determine whether the impairment is other-than-temporary.
 To determine whether an impairment is other-than-temporary, management utilizes criteria such as the reasons underlying the impairment, and the magnitude and duration of the impairment.
 The Company follows accounting guidance related to recognition and presentation of other-than-temporary impairment.
 This guidance specifies that (a) if an entity does not have the intent to sell a debt security prior to recovery and (b) it is more likely than not that it will not have to sell the debt security prior to recovery, the security would not be considered other-than-temporarily impaired unless there is a credit loss.
 The term "other-than-temporary" is not intended to indicate that the decline is permanent, but indicates that the prospects for a near-term recovery of value are not necessarily favorable, or that there is a lack of evidence to support a realizable value equal to or greater than the carrying value of the security.
 In addition, the total impairment for debt securities is separated into the amount of the impairment related to (a) credit loss and (b) the amount of the impairment related to all other factors, such as interest rate changes.
 The amount of credit loss, if any, is calculated as the difference between the present value of the cash flows expected to be collected and the amortized cost basis of a security.
 Once an impairment is determined to be other-thantemporary, the impairment related to credit loss, if any, is charged to income and the amount of the impairment related to all other factors is recognized in other comprehensive income (loss).
-No impairment charge was recognized during the years ended December 31, 2017 or 2016.
+No impairment charge was recognized during the years ended December 31, 2018 or 2017.
 For further discussion see Note 3.